 Finally, at the bottom of the Sources panel you will find the Spacing Type frame, which shows and allows you to select the type of

-distribution used by a source.
+distribution used by the selected source(s).

 - Constant: It changes the source to single valued for spacing and decay throughout the source entity.
-This will require only a single input
+This will require only a single

-for each value, which is the reason the Beginning/Constant Values frame is labeled as such.
+input for each value, which is the reason the Beginning/Constant Values frame is labeled as such.

 - Parametric (default): Varies the spacing linearly along the source from beginning to end.

 - Axis to Perimeter: Varies the spacing linearly from the axis of the source to its perimeter.

 - Center to Perimeter: Uses a point location and vary the spacing linearly from that point to the entire boundary of the source.